 When can I start exercising after my procedure?

 The concern with exercise is three-fold.
-First, you want to keep the transplanted area clean and not exert pressure to the scalp which may dislodge the grafts.
-Secondly, the door area is healing.
+First, you want to keep the transplanted area clean and not exert pressure to the scalp, which may dislodge the grafts.
+Secondly, the donor area is healing.
 Straining or stretching the back of the neck may predispose to a wider scar, and should be avoided.
-In general, exercises such as sit-ups (especially with your hands clasped behind your head), squats, or bench presses will strain the back of the neck and should be avoided for at least 4 weeks post-op.
-Lastly, you don’t want to sweat on the donor or grafted areas as this may cause an infection.
+In general, exercises such as sit-ups (especially with your hands clasped behind your head), squats, or bench presses will strain the back of the neck and should be avoided for at least four weeks post-op.
+Finally, you don’t want to sweat on the donor or grafted areas as this may cause an infection.